You Can’t Have Democracy Without a Free Press

 Not all the news about a free press is bleak.
 New financial models are being tested.
 Collaborations between news organizations and nonpartisan expert collectives have shown results.
 New attention is focused on regrowing the ranks of local journalism.
 But more is needed, from increased public support to new revenue sources to regaining the public trust.

-Each March 16, we celebrate the birthday of James Madison, the principal author of the First Amendment and the rest of the Bill of Rights.
-He called a free press “one of the great bulwarks of liberty.”
+James Madison, the principal author of the First Amendment and the rest of the Bill of Rights, called a free press “one of the great bulwarks of liberty.”

 This generation, perhaps unlike any other, is being called on to defend that bulwark and, in the process, protect our liberty.